zaphar/ucg/docsite/site/content/reference/statements.md

 |;
 ```

+Assert statements are only evaluated when running the `ucg test` command.
+That
+command evaluates all of the `*_test.ucg` files.
+When `*_test.ucg` files are
-When _test.ucg files are run in a test run then ucg will output a log of all the assertions to stdout.
-Giving you a simple test harness for your ucg configs.
+run in a test run then ucg will output a log of all the assertions to stdout as
+well as a PASS or FAIL for each file.
+This gives you a simple test harness for
+your ucg configs.

 ### Out Statements

 The Out statement defines the output for a UCG file.
 It identifies the output
 converter type and an expression that will be output.
-The output converter type is
+The output converter type
-expected to be one of the registered converters (e.g. json, exec) and the artifact
+is expected to be one of the registered converters unquoted (e.g. json, exec)
-file will take the same name as the ucg file with the extension replaced by the
+and the value to convert.
+The generated artificact will take the same name as
+the ucg file with the extension replaced by the defined extension for that
-defined extension for that converter.
+converter.

 For a file named api_config.ucg with the following contents: